AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-05-improve-page-load-speed-in-jekyll-using-the-webp-image-format.md

 isCanonical: true
 ---

-{% include posts/picture.html img="pagespeed-insights" ext="PNG" alt="The PageSpeed Insights score for one of my blog posts." shadow=false %}
+{% include posts/picture.html img="pagespeed-insights" ext="JPG" alt="The PageSpeed Insights score for one of my blog posts." shadow=false %}

 Run the blog posts on my site through Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) or [Cloudinary's Image Analysis tool](https://webspeedtest.cloudinary.com/), and you'll find that most of them (with the exception of a few that load iframes) get around 99 on mobile and 100 on desktop.
 [Some of these](https://aleksandrhovhannisyan.github.io/blog/gaming/outer-wilds-review-stop-and-smell-the-pine-trees/) are packed full of images.